 The original plan of the churchyard was drawn up in the 1960s when there were appointed Guardians of the Churchyard.
 In 1988 a Working Party set out in earnest to try and correlate the information in the five Burial Registers with the actual graves and give each grave a number.
 This task was taken up again in 1998 when computerised plans of the churchyard were produced and an alphabetical list of the people recorded in the Burial Register prepared.
 There are about 1000 graves identifiable in the churchyard commemorating the lives of over 4000 people.

 There is a plan of each individual grave in the churchyard with the name and number.
-To assist searches for individual graves, the plans are divided into areas A to G. This division is shown on the Plan of the churchyard areas.
-The plans of all the areas are on archived pages.
+To assist searches for individual graves, the plans are divided into areas A to G. This division is shown on the Plan of the Churchyard Areas.
 For Area G there exists a separate plan with names only but it is not entirely accurate and we are unsure of its origin.

-The Garden of Rest, sometimes called Garden of Remembrance (shown left), Area H, is used solely for the interment of uncontained ashes, with no individual markers in it.
+The Garden of Rest (scroll down to the bottom of the linked page for details), sometimes called Garden of Remembrance, Area H, is used solely for the interment of uncontained ashes, with no individual markers in it.
 Area H is a special area within Area B, as the plan of area B shows.
 It is well marked and tended, with a small garden at either end.

 The War Memorial in the centre of the churchyard was unveiled on 26 May 1920 and features the Roll of Honour of those who died in the two World Wars.